All Episodes

 Everybody's willing to blame somebody for being the cause for high prices or this or that and the other thing.

-And I'm telling it's easy to blame the fat.
+And it's easy to blame the fat.

-It's easy to blame the obese and the overweight, and it is easy to believe, uh blame those who smoke.
+And it is easy to believe, blame those who smoke.

-I I don't question this poll at all.
+I don't question this poll at all.

 Fascinating story here from Al AP.

-Walmart and rival Target are brewing up a price war for toys, electronics, and other things consumers may want for Christmas.
+Walmart and rival Target are brewing up a price war for toys, electronics, and other things consumers may want for Christmas that could spell savings for shoppers, but profit woes for retailers in the critical holiday quarter.

 Walmart, the world's largest retailer on Tuesday, promised its most aggressive pricing strategy ever to fuel year-end business, but warned that the move could also make it miss Wall Street's expectations for fourth quarter earnings.

-John Menzer, head of Walmart U.S. told investors there were huge sales increases among the discounted toys and in some electronics.
+John Menzer, head of Walmart U.S., told investors there were huge sales increases among the discounted toys and in some electronics.

 But this is tempered with declines in our more mature categories such as music, DVD players, and telephones.